bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

   `url`, etc) will silently ignore these values (although they will still be rendered on the input markup) if values are provided.

-**Caveats with mobile keyboards and text-like inputs:**
+**Caveats with predictive text entry and IME composition entry:**

 - When using predictive text auto-suggested words, the `v-model` will not update until the auto-suggested word is selected (or a space is typed).
-If an auto suggested word is not selected, the v-model will update with the current displayed text of the input when the input is blurred.
+If an auto suggested word is not selected, the v-model will update with the current _displayed text_ of the input when the input is blurred.
 - When using IME composition (ie. Chinese, Japanese, etc), the `v-model` will not update until the IME composition is completed.